arkfyi/discord-bot/README.md

 Each channel can also set up its own watchlist.
 Channels with a watchlist will receive trade notifications from the bot every day after market close.

-*You can also talk to the bot directly in a private channel and configure a watchlist just for yourself.*

 ### Set up watchlist to get daily notifications

 If you have the "Manage Channels" permission, you can use the following commands to view and edit *per-channel* watchlists: